muhkamransaeed/Reinforcement-Learning-Assisted-Pilot-Scheduling-and-Pilot-Power-Assignment-in-Urban-5G-Environment/README.md

 # Objective
 The simulation aims to minimize the channel estimation error (NMSE) while efficiently utilizing pilot signals.
 Instead of transmitting pilots at every interval, the system dynamically decides when to send a pilot and adjusts the pilot power based on the current NMSE.

+# Reward Function
+We define the reward at each timestep as reward = throughput - alpha * pilot_overhead - beta * pilot_power_cost - gamma * nmse_penalty

+Throughput: System throughput achieved at time.

+PilotOverhead: Cost due to time or bandwidth consumed by pilot signals.

+PilotPowerCost: Energy or power consumed to transmit pilot signals.

+NMSEPenalty: Normalized Mean Squared Error; higher error leads to a greater penalty.

+α,β,γ: Tunable coefficients to balance the trade-offs between throughput, overhead, power, and estimation accuracy
 # Key Features
 o Adaptive Pilot Scheduling: Pilots are transmitted only when needed, reducing unnecessary overhead.